couchbaselabs/hands_on_n1ql_v4/content/slide-168.md

-# Part 6 : N1QL monitoring
+# Part 7 : N1QL monitoring

-## Cancelling a requests
+## Exploring completed requests

-As soon as the first is running, on the other run
+Queries using a poorly selective index

 <pre id="example">
+select *
-delete from system:active_requests
+  from system:completed_requests
-  where Statement like "%travel%";
+   where PhaseCounts.`IndexScan` is not missing
+     and PhaseCounts.`Fetch`/ResultCount> 10
 </pre>